artainmo/42-slot-finder/README.md

 Bot that verifies if correction slots are to be found on a specific 42 school project.

+This project I initially made with [artygo8](https://github.com/artygo8) in this [repository](https://github.com/artygo8/FindSlots-42), I re-uploaded it on my profile for [obsidian transfer](https://github.com/artainmo/github_to_obsidian).

 ## Usage

   Set environment